Socital/react-typescript-taiwlwind-storybook/Readme.md

-## React - Typescript - Tailwind.css - Storybook
+## React - Typescript - Tailwind.css

 This repository's purpose is to be able to generate quickly the boilerplate code for a project that contains:

 *  React 17.x
 * Tailwindcss 2.x
 * Typescript 4.x
-* Storybook
 * PostCSS auto prefixer